Medically reviewed by Vicky Davis, FNP

 Tinea capitis, or scalp ringworm, is a fungal infection that can affect your scalp.
 In some cases, the infection can make its way into your hair follicles and hair shafts, resulting in patches of hair loss across your scalp.

 Some hair loss from tinea capitis is temporary.
 However, when the tinea capitis infection causes inflammation, it can lead to permanent hair loss.

-As a fungal infection, tinea capitis is usually treated using oral antifungal medications such as griseofulvin, itraconazole and fluconazole.
+As a type of fungal infection, tinea capitis is usually treated with antifungal medications such as griseofulvin, itraconazole and fluconazole.